Crossing-Tech/babel/babel-doc/source/index.rst

       <br/>
       </div>

-This documentation concerns the version 0.7.0-SNAPSHOT.
-You may also access the `latest released version <http://crossing-tech.github.io/babel/0.6.0/index.html>`_ documentation.
+This documentation concerns the version 0.7.0.
+You may also access the `previous released version <http://crossing-tech.github.io/babel/0.6.0/index.html>`_ documentation.

 To use Babel on top of Camel, you may use the Babel Camel module.
 Please have a look to the :ref:`babel-quick-start` and to the :ref:`babel-camel-guide` for more details and examples.